Skip to main content

 • valid_values: Optional list of allowed values for the tag

-Default location: .overmind/routine-changes-config.yaml CLI parameter: --routine-changes-config
+Default location: .overmind/signal-config.yaml CLI parameter: --signal-config

 Usage:

-# Use routine config from file
+# Use signal config from file if it exists

 overmind changes submit-plan tfplan.json